Early Childhood Development Center at Notre Dame

-ECDC-ND operates 12 months (49 weeks) of the year with the following programs: School Year, Summer Day Camp and Optional Extended Summer Program.
+ECDC-ND operates 12 months (49 weeks) of the year with a School Year Program and a Summer Day Camp Program.
 ECDC-ND enrolls children ages two through six during the school year and children ages two and one half through ten during the summer.

 ECDC-ND is licensed for 165 children in attendance at one time, in either full time or part time schedules.
 ECDC-ND is open to members of the University of Notre Dame and Saint Mary’s College communities (e.g., faculty, staff, students, administration, alumni/alumnae, employees of Holy Cross Order institutions).The ECDC-ND program is not open to the public.